MatteoIorio11/ghapp-deployer-aws/README.md

     <section>
       <h2> How does it work? </h2>
       <p>
-         This repository uses 3 differents actions :
+         This repository uses 3 different actions :
       </p>
       <ul>
         <li> main.yml = for the creation of the Function's role </li>